GorkaUrbizu/Coreference-Corpora-Resources/README.md

 # Coreference Corpora List
-## List of corpora annotated for coreference-resolution for multiple languages and their links
+## List of corpora annotated for coreference-resolution for multiple languages and their links for downloading or +info
 (contributions are welcome :wink:)

 ## Arabic: